letsRobot/webconfigurator/README.md

 ## Installation
 To install WebConfigurator, follow these steps:
 1. Clone this repo: `git clone https://www.github.com/letsrobot/webconfigurator`
-2. Install the prerequesites: `python -m pip install -r requirements.txt`
+2. Install the prerequesites: `python -m pip install flask`

 ## Configuration
 (Some of these steps are planned and are not implemented yet.)